Free for a week, then $19 for your first month

-Autonotes AI Review Header
+Autonotes AI Review: Detailed Review for 2026

-Autonotes AI Review: Detailed Review for 2025
+Autonotes AI Review: Detailed Review for 2026 hero image

 AutoNotes launched in 2022 to tackle the paperwork burden that consumes an estimated 35–40 % of a therapist’s week.
-Three years on, the company advertises 65 000 + clinicians, 8 000 + practices, and 3.5 million sessions completed—a respectable footprint for a niche vertical product.
+Three years on, the company advertises 65,000+ clinicians, 8,000+ practices, and 3.5 million sessions completed—a respectable footprint for a niche vertical product.

 Its value proposition is straightforward: turn typed prompts, live dictation, or full‑session recordings into structured progress notes, treatment plans, and summaries in under 60 seconds so clinicians can reclaim billable time.

-The product offers three input modes—quick text, browser‑based dictation (Essential tier), and asynchronous audio upload (Premium +)—all routed through the same language‑model pipeline.
+The product offers three input modes—quick text, browser‑based dictation (Essential tier), and asynchronous audio upload (Premium )—all routed through the same language‑model pipeline.
 Supported templates include SOAP, DAP, BIRP, PIE, CBT, EMDR, group notes, and a drag‑and‑drop custom builder.

 Turnaround times in vendor demos average 20–40 seconds for text or dictation and roughly two minutes for a 50‑minute recording, after which clinicians see both a verbatim transcript and an editable draft.